DJ Got Us Fallin' in Love

 "DJ Got Us Fallin' in Love" is a song by American singer Usher featuring American rapper Pitbull, who wrote the song with Savan Kotecha and producers Shellback and Max Martin.
 It was originally intended for Rihanna's 2010 album Loud, but her team turned it down.
-It was released to digital download on July 12, 2010, and sent to radio on August 18, 2010, as the first single from Usher's EP, Versus, which is an extension of his sixth studio album, Raymond v.
+It was released to digital download on July 12, 2010, and sent to radio the next day, as the first single from Usher's EP, Versus, which is an extension of his sixth studio album, Raymond v.
 Raymond.
-An electronic dance track with a Europop style (though the track was recorded in the United States), the song puts emphasis on its chorus, and follows the chord progression of Gm-F-E♭.
-It received mixed to positive reviews from critics, who favored its production and Usher's vocals, but criticized the song's lack of originality.
+An electronic dance track with a Europop style (though the track was recorded in the United States), the song puts emphasis on its chorus and follows the chord progression of Gm-F-E♭.
+It received mixed to positive reviews from critics, who favored its production and Usher's vocals, but were divided on Pitbull's rap verse and criticized the song's lack of originality.

-"DJ Got Us Fallin' in Love" peaked in the top-ten in over fifteen countries, becoming one of Usher's most successful singles.
+"DJ Got Us Fallin' in Love" peaked in the top ten in over fifteen countries, becoming one of Usher's most successful singles.
 It reached the top-three on the Japan Hot 100, Canadian Hot 100, Hungary Singles Chart, French Singles Chart, and ARIA Singles Chart.
 It peaked at number four on the Billboard Hot 100, marking Usher's sixteenth top-ten hit on the chart.
 It received a 6× Platinum certification from the ARIA and a 2× Platinum certification from Canadian Recording Industry Association (CRIA).
 An accompanying music video, directed by Hiro Murai, shows Usher krumping and crip walking in a club.